suhail3535/React_Interview_practice_withtailwind_css/AllImportantInterviewQuestions/InterviewQuestionTheory/Html&css.md

 Balance: Emphasize that you understand the importance of both approaches and can balance them effectively.
 <==========Introduction=========>

-Hello sir, a very good afternoon to you.
+Hello sir, a very good evening  to you.
 My name is Suhail Khan.
 I am a Fullstack Developer with nearly 2 years of hands-on experience in building and maintaining web applications.
 I am from District Hardoi, Uttar Pradesh.

 I completed my graduation in 2020 from Dr. APJ Abdul Kalam Technical University, Lucknow, Uttar Pradesh.
 Currently, I am working as a Fullstack Developer with the Rajasthan Police Headquarters in Jaipur on a contract basis.
 Before that, I worked as a React.js Developer with Vastu Housing Finance Corporation Pvt.
 Ltd. in Nashik, Maharashtra.